sara-johari/GuestRegistration/README.md

 1. Create an Azure App Service with .NET 10 runtime

-2. Set application settings in Azure Portal:
+2. Set environment variables in Azure Portal:
    - `DefaultConnection` - Your Azure SQL connection string
-   - `AdminPasscode` - Passcode for admin access
+   - `AdminPasscode` - Passcode for admin access in application settings

 3. Deploy using one of these methods: